massimobonanni/DevOpsTime-Bicep/README.md

 # Bicep demos for DevOps Time episode
 This repo contains the demos for the DevOps Time episode called "Bicep e DevOps: la coppia vincente nell'IaC su Azure!".
-You can find the recording of the episode <a href="https://www.ugidotnet.org/tv/episodio/3132/DevOps-Time/Bicep-e-DevOps-la-coppia-vincente-nell-IaC-su-Azure" target="_blank">here</a>.
+You can find the recording of the episode [here](https://www.ugidotnet.org/tv/episodio/3132/DevOps-Time/Bicep-e-DevOps-la-coppia-vincente-nell-IaC-su-Azure).
 The episode is in Italian language.

 ## Demo architecture
 The templates create a solution based on the following picture: